vghpe/vghpe.github.io/content/unlisted/2025-10-01-male-nipple.md

 **Prototype: Jamble**

-Try a tiny prototype of the core mechanic below.
+Try a tiny prototype of the basic auto running below.
 Controls: Space to jump; Left/Right arrows to move; the runner auto-moves when the ground line is touched.

 <div class="jamble-embed" style="margin: 1rem 0;">
   <div id="jamble-game"></div>